loonwerks/CASE/TA5/tool-assessment-4/bit-codec/producer-filter-consumer/readme.md

 ./aadl/bin/bcgen.sh
 ```

 Developer 'touches' bit-codec artifacts and then runs the transpiler like below.
-Note that the transpiler only needs to be done when/if Slang artifacts are modified.
+Note that the transpiler only needs to be rerun when/if Slang artifacts are modified.

 ```
 ./hamr/slang/bin/transpile.sh